A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Collision Avoidance Mechanisms

-In general, LPWAN adopts asynchronous random-access protocols as pure ALOHA in the MAC layer.
-These protocols are known by their high packet collision probability, where multiple nodes may send their collected data simultaneously via a similar frequency channel.
+The LPWAN adopts asynchronous random-access protocols, such as the pure Aloha protocol in the MAC layer.
+These protocols are known for their high packet collision probability, where multiple nodes may send their collected data simultaneously via a similar frequency channel.
 Carrier sensing and centralized resource management were suggested to deal with the packet collision issue.
-Although the large coverage area of LoRa networks makes the carrier sensing unfeasible, the high energy consumption of centralized schemes makes this solution unsuitable for LoRa networks.
-Authors \cite{Kaburaki2021} suggested the use of machine learning to automatically manage the transmission timing and avoid unnecessary, redundant packet transmission.
-The proposed scheme based on Q-learning does not require additional signals to manage the transmission probability and timing to avoid packet collision effectively.
-In the first step, nodes detected a new event using Q-learning to determine its transmission timing.
+Although the large coverage area of LoRa networks makes carrier sensing infeasible, the high energy consumption of centralized schemes makes this solution unsuitable for LoRa networks.
+The authors of \cite{Kaburaki2021} suggested using machine learning to automatically manage the TX timing and avoid unnecessary, redundant packet TX.
+The proposed scheme based on Q-learning does not require additional signals to effectively manage the TX probability and timing to avoid packet collision.
+In the first step, nodes detected a new event using Q-learning to determine its TX timing.
 Multiple nodes may perform this step when simultaneously detecting the same event.
-Packet collision is avoided in this step by allowing transmission time shift of the same event.
-The additional step, define the event packet transmission as a probabilistic process to enable the correlation of the same event transmission, which reduces the uplink load and helps in avoiding packet collision.
+Packet collision is avoided in this step by allowing TX time shifts of the same event.
+The additional step defines the event packet TX as a probabilistic process to enable the correlation of the same event TX, which reduces the uplink load and helps avoid packet collision.